Deduplicate HubSpot Companies and Salesforce Accounts

 Navigate to Data Management > Merge Duplicates, and select the Salesforce database and Accounts record type from the top menu.
 Then explore the templates for an existing solution that may be close to what you need.

-For each duplicate group, Insycle will look at each Record rule to see which of the records in the group meet the criteria.
+For each duplicate group, Insycle will look at each Master rule to see which of the records in the group meet the criteria.
 Rules are read in order, from top to bottom.
 The first record that is the only one that matches a rule will be selected as the master record, and further rules will be ignored.

 After Insycle has identified the master record, it will use the selection rules from the Field tab to automatically pick which values from a duplicate group will be used in the master record.